ewynx/semaphore_noir_recursion/README.md

 Node.js v18.20.4
 ```

 This error doesn't occur when the recursion circuit only contains a single verification (but all the same inputs).

-Maybe the circuit is too deep for wasm?
+It seems like the circuitsize might be too large and hit the wasm memory limit.
+This is a [comment](https://discord.com/channels/1113924620781883405/1209885496256503888/1309181119559893103) we read in the Noir Discord.